Hectordavidjimenezflores/Programing/homework/PIA/README.md

 ### Option 1

+Type the number 1 and click enter to execute the option.

 In this option the player will start playing on the word search.

 The words to search are: